MERCYGATUNE/OKOA-JUA-GROUP2-PROJECT/Readme.md

 ## BY GROUP 2

 ## Description
 The project is about an e-commerce platform that deals with solar technology.
-Th rainy season has necessitated the demand for alternative energy sources .
+The rainy season has necessitated the demand for alternative energy sources .
 ## Installation
 Use the git clone command to be download the documents in Github.
 ## Installation Requirements